 Research is creative and systematic enquiry and analysis undertaken to increase the stock of knowledge.
-It involves the collection, organisation and analysis of evidence to increase the understanding of a topic, improve performance or create new devices, equipment or systems that will improve the quality of life for mankind.
-It may be empirical or theoretical, quantitative or Qualitative, applied or basic.
+It involves the collection, organization and analysis of evidence to increase the understanding of a topic, improve performance or create new devices, equipment or systems that will improve the quality of life for mankind.
+It may be empirical or theoretical, quantitative or qualitative, applied or basic.

-Research aims at complementing efforts of a country towards creating, disseminating and sharing existing and new knowledge and utilizing products, processes and services more effectively.
-The major goal of research is to serve as an instrument of change to improve people's living standards by stimulating growth and increase productivity in critical sectors of the economy.
+The research aims at complementing the efforts of a country towards creating, disseminating and sharing existing and new knowledge and utilizing products, processes and services more effectively.
+The major goal of research is to serve as an instrument of change to improve people's living standards by stimulating growth and increasing productivity in critical sectors of the economy.